Retour

 Mode de contrôle des connaissances :

-Assessment will be based on a presentation (30%), a project (65%) and participation in class (5%).
-The presentation will consist in presenting in class a research paper where measurement issues are central (30%).
-Regarding the project, students will be given a list of questions to choose from and will be asked to reflect on which indicator they could build to address this question.
+Assessment will be based on a presentation (30%), a written assignment (65%) and participation in class (5%).
+The presentation will consist of a presentation in class around a topic where measurement issues are central (30%).
+Regarding the assignment, students will be asked to think about and build some indicators on a specific topic, and to implement the measurement of these indicators on real data.

 Bibliographie, lectures recommandées :